Tenant Satisfaction Measures (TSMs)

 In April 2023, the Regulator of Social Housing introduced Tenant Satisfaction Measures (TSMs) aimed at driving up standards and to improve the quality of social housing by ensuring housing providers are accountable for the services delivered to customers.

-All social housing providers are required to ask a set of standard questions at least once a year that relate to their level of satisfaction.
+All social housing providers are required to ask their tenants a set of standard questions at least once a year that relate to their level of satisfaction, as part of the Regulator of Social Housing’s Tenant Satisfaction Measures.

 These measures will: